software-mansion/react-native-gesture-handler/README.md

 III (**Android**).
 Follow the steps below:

-**IMPORTANT:** If you use one of the *native navigation libraries* (e.g. [wix/react-native-navigation](https://github.com/wix/react-native-navigation)), you need to follow [this separate guide](NATIVE_NAVIGATORS.md) to get gesture handler library set up on Android.
-Ignore the rest of this step – it only applies to RN apps that uses standard Android project layout.
+**IMPORTANT:** If you use one of the *native navigation libraries* (e.g. [wix/react-native-navigation](https://github.com/wix/react-native-navigation)), you should follow [this separate guide](NATIVE_NAVIGATORS.md) to get gesture handler library set up on Android.
+Ignore the rest of this step – it only applies to RN apps that use standard Android project layout.

-Update your main activity (or wherever you create an instance of `ReactActivityDelegate`), so that it overrides the method responsible for creating a `ReactRootView` instance.
+Update your main activity (or wherever you create an instance of `ReactActivityDelegate`), so that it overrides the method responsible for creating `ReactRootView` instance.
 Then use a root view wrapper provided by this library:
 ```java
 // Don't forget imports
 import com.facebook.react.ReactActivityDelegate;